Stegodyphus dumicola: Social behavior

-The task differentiation behavior is similar to Stegodyphus sarasinorum with likelihood of attack on prey and modulation of foraging behavior.
+The task differentiation behavior is similar to that of Stegodyphus sarasinorum, with a likelihood of attack on prey and modulation of foraging behavior.

 Enemies

 Predators

 Predators of this spider include Anoplolespsis steingroeveri (arboreal pugnacious ant), araneophagous spiders, insectivorous birds, and Pseudopompilus funereus (Pomplid Wasps).

 The arboreal pugnacious ant (Anoplolespsis steingroeveri) and Stegodyphus dumicola inhabit the same trees and are commonly found together.

-When these ants attack, they gather in hundreds and thousands to invade for consecutive days, up to multiple times per year.
-The ants bite females to kill the spiders, dismember the remains, and remove spider eggs.
+When these ants attack, they gather in hundreds and thousands to invade for consecutive days, and might do so multiple times a year.

+The ants bite the female spiders to kill them, then dismember the remains and remove spider eggs.
 These events have been found to be extremely lethal to spider colonies.
 When under attack, the spiders will either weave more cribellate silk sheets to stop a swarm or gather egg cocoons and abandon the current nest.